Jaypsmall/DaltonicAssist/README.md

 ---

-## 🛠️ Detalles del Desarrollo
+## 🛠️ Development Details

-* **Plataforma:** Android Nativo (Procesamiento de imagen de alta fidelidad y baja latencia).
+* **Platform:** Native Android (High-fidelity, low-latency image processing).
-* **Seguridad:** Distribución protegida mediante técnicas de ofuscación de código avanzada (**R8 / ProGuard**).
+* **Security:** Distribution protected via advanced code obfuscation techniques (**R8 / ProGuard**).

 ---

 ## ⚖️ License & Copyright

-Este proyecto es propiedad exclusiva de **Jaypsmall (Architect_d4d)**.
-Todos los derechos están reservados.
+This project is the exclusive property of **Jaypsmall (Architect_d4d)**.
+All rights reserved.

-🚫 **Queda estrictamente prohibida** la reproducción, distribución, modificación, uso comercial o redistribución de este software, código o ejecutables sin el consentimiento previo y por escrito del autor original.
+🚫 **Strictly prohibited:** Reproduction, distribution, modification, commercial use, or redistribution of this software, code, or executables without the prior written consent of the original author.

-Para cualquier consulta o solicitud de uso, puedes contactar a través de: `pekipekistani22@gmail.com`
+For inquiries or usage requests, please contact: `pekipekistani22@gmail.com`

 ---
-*Diseñado para hacer el mundo un poco más accesible.*
+*Designed to make the world a little more accessible.*